Bowling, West Dunbartonshire: Glenarbuck House

 Glenarbuck House is a Category B listed building in Bowling.
 It was built in 1804 for the merchant Gilbert Hamilton (1744–1808) who was the first president of the Glasgow Humane Society, a founding member of Glasgow Chamber of Commerce and Glasgow's Lord Provost in 1792.
 Later owners included the Duke of Sutherland and the Scott family of the shipbuilders Scott and Sons.

 Rail transport

 Bowling railway station opened in 1850 when the North Clyde line ran via Dumbarton to Balloch.
 In 1858 the line was extended to progress to Glasgow to the east, and Helensburgh to the west.
 Between 1896 and 1951, the village was also served by a second station, on Caledonian Railway's Lanarkshire and Dunbartonshire Railway line.
 Its former trackbed now forms a footpath and cycleway through the village.

 Today ScotRail services call at Bowling, two trains per hour each direction.

 Bowling today

 Bowling is in the same parish as Old Kilpatrick Church and the former church in Bowling has been converted into housing.

 The village has an annual Gala Day in June, at which a girl is crowned Queen for a day.
 The ceremony starts at Bowling Memorial Park and continues to Bowling Hall.

-Bowling also has an annual cheese running competition where locals chase rolls of cheese down the Kilpatrick hills.
-The winner is awarded with a giant roll of cheese and has the village hall named after them until next years cheese race.
-Steven Donnachie is currently the record holder winning the cheese race 6 times.